Ready to apply?

 Short answer is almost everyone!

-Submitting your Online Application to Union College is the first step for most first time prospective students.
+Submitting your Online Application to UCNJ is the first step for most first time prospective students.
 It’s also required for re-admitted students (previously admitted students who haven’t attended in 2 or more semesters).
 It is not required for non-credit continuing education students.
 For more details:

 View the enrollment steps for detailed instructions for your student type by clicking on the type of student that best describes you.